sebriois/biomart/README.txt

 * Show all databases of a biomart server
 * Show all datasets of a biomart database
 * Show attributes and filters of a biomart dataset
-* Run your query formatted as a Python dict.
+* Run your query formatted as a Python dict and return the Biomart response as TSV format.

 What it won't do:
 -----------------

-* Process and return the results as JSON,XML,etc. It will only return the Biomart response as TSV format.
+* Process and return the results as JSON,XML,etc.

 Usage
 -----